msxuc/EASIER/README.md

 # What is EASIER?

 **EASIER** is a domain specific language embedded in PyTorch to automatically scale physical simulations up and out.
-It just-in-time (JIT) distributes tensor dataflows that describe physical simulations to any number of workers and compiles them for any kind of accelerators without requiring any code changes.
+It just-in-time (JIT) distributes tensor dataflows that describe physical simulations to any number of workers and compiles them for extendable backend accelerators without requiring developers to make any code changes.
-This makes the development of high-performance physical simulations on explosively growing AI supercomputers is as easy as that of large language models.
+This makes the development of large-scale high-performance physical simulations on explosively growing AI supercomputers is as easy as that of large language models.

 # Get Started